voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 });
 ```

-`reactive` in the other hand can only take an object as its input and returns a reactive proxy of it.
+`reactive` on the other hand can only take an object as its input and returns a reactive proxy of it.
 Note that the reactivity affects all nested properties.

 ```js
 const state = reactive({